Rethinking LLM-Driven Heuristic Design: Generating Efficient and Specialized Solvers via Dynamics-Aware Optimization: Method

 \subsubsection{Schedule Shaping Layer (SSL)}

 SSL updates the schedule $\sigma$ while keeping the mechanism $\theta$ fixed.
 The $\sigma$ specifies how the solver runs over the time budget: which modules are invoked, in what order, and with what triggering rules and per-phase budgets.
 In each iteration, we provide the LLM with the parent schedule together with its evaluation traces (e.g., per-module runtime and the resulting convergence trajectory), and the LLM proposes a revised schedule $\sigma'$ by adjusting module allocation and control parameters.
 We then evaluate $\sigma'$ under the same protocol as its parent.

-\paragraph{Two-stage shaping.} SSL applies two consecutive stages: \emph{Compression} to reduce wasted computational slack, followed by \emph{Enhancement} to spend the recovered budget more effectively.
+SSL proceeds in two consecutive stages: it first performs \emph{Compression} to reduce wasted computational slack, and then applies \emph{Enhancement} to spend the recovered budget more effectively.

-\paragraph{Stage 1: Compression.} This stage targets computational slack in the execution chain.
-Given the parent trace, the LLM revises $\sigma$ by shortening or removing low-efficiency phases and by retuning iteration limits or trigger conditions, so that the solver reaches comparable terminal quality with less solver runtime $t_{\mathrm{run}}$.
-However, $\mathrm{tLDR}(T)$ is typically compared under the same time budget $T$; once compression changes the actual runtime, trajectory comparisons based on $\mathrm{tLDR}(T)$ become mismatched.
-Therefore, we use runtime $t_{\mathrm{run}}$ for schedule-level acceptance in this stage.
-A compressed schedule is accepted if it reduces $t_{\mathrm{run}}$ while keeping the terminal log-residual $\ell(t_{\mathrm{run}})$ within the tolerance interval of the parent.
+\paragraph{Stage 1: Compression} This stage targets computational slack in the execution chain.
+Given the parent trace, the LLM revises $\sigma$ by shortening or removing low-efficiency phases and by retuning iteration limits or trigger conditions, so that the solver achieves a comparable batch-averaged terminal log-residual with lower batch-averaged runtime.
+However, $\mathrm{tLDR}(T)$ is typically compared under the same time budget $T$.
+Once compression changes the realized runtime, trajectory comparisons based on $\mathrm{tLDR}(T)$ become mismatched.
+We therefore use batch-averaged runtime $\bar{t}$ for schedule-level acceptance in this stage.
+A compressed schedule is accepted only if it reduces the batch-averaged runtime beyond the comparison margin while keeping the batch-averaged terminal log-residual within the comparison margin of the parent.